Cecilia Palma, Violonchelo

-In the same way, they got the maximum contemporary music prize at the Arjau European interpretation Festival of Barcelona.
-Also, they received the Octavio Marulanda Morales award granted by the Ruitoqueño Festival of Colombian Music.
-In 2017, the Dúo was invited by the Michigan University to perform the opening concert at the festival "En Español: Sounds of the Hispanosphere."
-This event took place in the Walgreen Drama Center's Stamps Auditorium.
-As well as to make the central concert of the festival in the mythical Hill auditorium of Ann Arbor premiering the "Great Symphonic Concert La Madre Monte" for Cello, Guitar, and Symphonic Orchestra Op.
-198. This piece was written and dedicated to the Duo Villa-Lobos by the Bolivian-German composer Jaime Zenamon.
-They were accompanied by the University Philharmonia Orchestra of Michigan University and conducted by Oriol Sans Arrufat in February 2017.
+In 2017, they were invited by the Michigan University to perform the opening concert at the festival "En Español: Sounds of the Hispanospheres" in the Walgreen Drama Center's Stamps Auditorium.
+They also performed the central concert of the festival in the mythical Hill auditorium of Ann Arbor, being accompanied by the University Philharmonia Orchestra of Michigan University, premiering the "Great Symphonic Concert La Madre Monte" for Cello, Guitar, and Symphonic Orchestra Op.
+198. They also premiered this piece in Colombia, accompanied by the Orquesta Filarmonica de Bogotá.
+This musical work was written and dedicated to the Duo Villa-Lobos by the Bolivian-German composer Jaime Zenamon.

-The Dúo Villa-Lobos released their first recording production, "Music for cello and guitar," under the classical music label NAXOS.
-It opened the cello and guitar chamber music line in that record label with a repertoire of Eastern Europe and South America.
+The Dúo Villa-Lobos released their first recording, "Music for cello and guitar," under the NAXOS's classical music label and opened the cello and guitar chamber music line with a repertoire of Eastern Europe and South America in that label.
 The CD contains pieces by composers such as Dusan Bogdanovic (Serbia), Jaime Zénamon (Bolivia), Sergio Assad (Brazil), Atanas Ourkouzounov (Bulgaria) and Edwin Guevara-Gutiérrez (Colombia).
-The recording was made at the Luis Angel Arango Concert Hall of the Republic Bank from Colombia in January 2016.
-It is essential to say that it is the first recording production in Colombia for this world's leading record label in classical music.
-The CD was also on the bestseller list of the record company during the first month of release.
+The recording was made at the Sala de Conciertos Luis Angel Arango del Banco de la Republica in Colombia.
+It is essential to say that it was the first recording production made in Colombia for this world-leading classical music record label.
+The CD was also on the NAXOS bestseller's list during its first month of release.